Organisation

 Slavery Compliance Officer

-The Organisation has a Slavery Compliance Officer, to who all concerns regarding modern slavery should be addressed, and who will then undertake relevant action with regard to the Organisations obligations.
+The Organisation has a Slavery Compliance Officer, the Head of HR for UK & Ireland to who all concerns regarding modern slavery should be addressed, and who will then undertake relevant action with regard to the Organisations obligations.

 This statement is made in pursuance of s.54(1) or the Modern Slavery Act 2015 and will be reviewed for each financial year.